OpenIxia/CloudLens-cli/README.md

 ```

 ### 2. Online Cloudlens configuration
-Now that the cloudlens agents are up, we need to configure them on the online hub so that they'll pass their traffic to the cloudlens agent sitting inside the sensor app.
+Now that the cloudlens agents are up, we need to configure them on the [CloudLens SaaS portal](ixia.cloud) so that they'll pass their traffic to the cloudlens agent sitting inside the sensor app.

-We need our online hub to be able to determine between the Cloudlens agents sitting inside the DSVW app versus those inside the sensor app.
+We need our portal to be able to determine between the Cloudlens agents sitting inside the DSVW app versus those inside the sensor app.
 Click "Define A Group" inside your project on the hub and create a filter such that the group consisting of agents with the tag "workload" set to "dsvw".
 Create another group that filters agents with the tag "workload" set to "sample_snort_sensor".

 Now, connect these two groups so that they can communicate.